-- 3.1.1 As set out in the Planning Obligations and Affordable Housing Supplementary Planning Document, the provision of affordable workspace in developments will be considered a 'public benefit' when determining individual planning applications.
-It is not a 'policy requirement' so should not be a substitute for meeting all development plan policy requirements. - 3.1.2 To ensure new affordable workspace is fit for purpose and meets its intended aims, where proposed, the council will seek provision in accordance with the Planning considerations set out in Section 4.1 of the Planning Obligations and Affordable Housing Supplementary Planning Document.
+As set out in the Planning Obligations and Affordable Housing Supplementary Planning Document (POAH SPD)(February 2024), the provision of affordable workspace in developments will be considered a 'public benefit' when determining individual planning applications.
+It is not a 'policy requirement' so should not be a substitute for meeting all development plan policy requirements.
+For example, the provision of affordable workspace in a scheme will not be considered mitigation for failing to meet other policy requirements such as provision of target levels of affordable housing on site.

+To ensure new affordable workspace is fit for purpose and meets its intended aims, where proposed, the council will seek provision in accordance with the Planning considerations set out in Section 4.2 of the POAH SPD.
 The following-subsections provide further detail on these 'Policy consideration' points.
+This additional detail is intended to be helpful in securing fit for purpose affordable workspace where it is proposed, by making the councils normal expectations clear.
+In applying the guidance, a degree of flexibility may be necessary in response to site specific circumstances.